nyc-bumblebees-2017/phase-1-assessment-steven/part-3/README.md

 # Part 3: Refactor

 ## Summary
 In Part 3 of the assessment, we'll refactor some provided code.
 A number of class have been provided.
 Each class is tested for its behaviors.
-When these classes were written, knowledge about our application was often times duplicated in multiple places.
+When these classes were written, knowledge about our application was often times duplicated in multiple places; in other words, the code is not DRY.

 ## Release 0: Improve Code
 Each class in this part of the assessment is fully tested and all the tests pass.
 Apply object-oriented principles to improve the quality of the code.